Coalescing random walks and voting on connected graphs: Introduction

-As $1-\l_2\ge 1/2n^2$ for any connected graph (see e.g. Sinclair \cite{Sinclair}) our bound shows that coalescence is completed in $O(n^3)$ expected time on any connected $n$ vertex graph.
 Hassin and Peleg~\cite{HassinPeleg-InfComp2001} showed that voting (hence also coalescence) is completed in expected $O(n^3 \log n)$ time on any connected graph.
-Our bound parameterized by the eigenvalue gap can be viewed as refinement of this bound.
-An example of a graph with coalescence time $\Th(n^3)$ is given by two cliques of size $n/4$ joined by a path of length $n/2$.
+The bound \eqref{Ekval} is parameterized by the eigenvalue gap, and can offer a refinement of Hassin and Peleg's bound.
+As $1-\l_2=\Omega( 1/n^2)$ for any connected regular graph, coalescence for these graphs is completed in $O(n^3)$ expected time.
+An example of a (non-regular) graph with coalescence time $\Th(n^3)$ is given by two cliques of size $n/4$ joined by a path of length $n/2$.
+On the other hand $1-\l_2=\Theta(1/n^3)$ for lollypop graphs, indicating that the bound \eqref{Ekval} is not tight.

 The parameter $\nu$ is related to the second moment of the degree distribution and measures the variability of the degree sequence.
 If $\D$ is the maximum degree of $G$, then $1 \le \nu \le \D/d \le n$.
 For {\em near regular\/} graphs, when the ratio of the largest to the smallest vertex degree is bounded by a constant, we have $\nu \le \D/d = O(1)$, so the bound~\eqref{Ekval} becomes